Cooper-Gu/BrReg-Seg/README.md

  # Description
 The BrReg-Seg framework contains two parts of the network, one of which is the unsupervised alignment model ConvNXMorph, and the other is nnUNet-v2.
 The framework code is now open.

-BrRegSeg_2 indicates a network with two channel inputs.
+BrRegSeg_b indicates a network with bi-channel inputs.

-BrRegSeg_3 indicates a network with three-channel inputs.
+BrRegSeg_t indicates a network with three-channel inputs.

 All codes are open after the paper is accepted.